MTD Is Live. Don't Fall Behind! Start Today for Free

 KEY TAKEAWAYS

-• Quarterly updates must be submitted through MTD-compatible software four times per year, with a Final Declaration by 31 January following the tax year
+• Quarterly updates are sent to HMRC four times a year via an MTD-compatible software, followed by a Final Declaration by 31 January after the tax year.

-• Property income and self-employment income are reported independently — each requires its own quarterly submissions
+• Property income and self-employment income are reported on separate quarterly streams.
+Each requires its own updates.

-• If you jointly own a property, only your individual share of the rental income counts toward the MTD threshold
+• If you co-host or jointly own a property, your individual share of the gross income counts toward the qualifying income threshold.

 airbnb hosts